Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

-Choosing a newsletter or blogging platform feels like a marriage.
+Choosing a newsletter platform feels like a marriage.
 Migrating is painful, so you want to get it right the first time.
-With so many options—Substack, Ghost, ConvertKit, Postion—it's easy to get lost in feature lists and marketing hype.
+With so many options—Substack, Ghost, ConvertKit, Postion—it's easy to get lost in feature lists and marketing hype during your newsletter platform comparison.

 To cut through the noise, you need a clear framework.
-Stop asking "which platform is best?" and start asking "which platform is best for me?"
+Stop asking "which blogging platform is best?" and start asking "which is the best newsletter platform for creators like me?"
 Here is a checklist of 10 critical questions to ask before you commit.

-1. How do I get paid, and what is the real cost?
+1. How do I get paid, and what are the real creator platform fees?

 Look beyond the headline price.
-A "free" platform that takes 10% of your revenue can quickly become your biggest expense.
-A platform with a fixed fee might be cheaper in the long run.
+A seemingly free newsletter platform that takes 10% of your revenue can quickly become your biggest expense.
+A platform with a fixed monthly fee might be cheaper in the long run.
 Pro-Tip: Create a spreadsheet and model your costs at $100, $1,000, and $10,000 per month.
 See our own platform fee cost breakdown here.

 2. Who truly owns my content and audience list?

 This is non-negotiable.
-Can you export your content and your email list easily, at any time, with no questions asked?
-If the answer is anything but a clear "yes," run.
-This is the foundation of creator data ownership.
+Can you export your content and your email list easily, at any time?
+If the answer isn't a clear "yes," run.
+This is the foundation of your business—the ability to truly own your audience.
+This is a key reason many seek a Substack alternative.

 3. Can I use my own custom domain?

-address tells the world you're building on rented land.
-A custom domain (yourname.com
+A yourname.platform.com address tells the world you're building on rented land.
+A custom domain (yourname.com) is professional, builds trust, and is absolutely essential for long-term SEO success on any modern email marketing platform.

 4. Does the platform help me grow with SEO?

-Some platforms (like Substack) are notoriously weak for search engine optimization.
-Does the platform provide the tools you need—like control over slugs, meta descriptions, and site structure—to be discovered on Google?
+Some platforms are notoriously weak for search engine optimization.
+Does the newsletter platform provide the tools you need—like control over slugs, meta descriptions, and site structure—to be discovered on Google?
 An effective internal linking strategy is key, and your platform should facilitate it.

 5. How much time will I spend on tech vs. creating?

 Are you a writer or a webmaster?
-Be honest about your technical skills and desire to tinker.
+Be honest about your technical skills.
 A powerful but complex platform could steal dozens of hours from your creative work.
+This is a critical factor when considering how to choose a newsletter platform.
 (See our Ghost vs. Postion breakdown for non-technical creators for more on this).

 6. Will this platform scale with me?